uucidl/pre.neige/README.md

 Thirdly, vine_effect.cpp tries to show how to build a complex system out of multiple independent pieces that are contributing to a whole.

+TODO(nicolas): actually make vine_effect.cpp more associative.
+There is a lot of interdependency created by those templates which isn't really adequate with the C/C++ model of compilation.
+I can see it in how defining operator+ created a build failure after win32 was included.
+See https://gist.github.com/uucidl/0874c6e1e25d0db43d232bbd2c1b0bda